Characters

 George B. Cortelyou

-Our capable and composed protagonist, George B. Cortelyou was the steady hand behind three American presidents.
+Our capable, composed, and charming protagonist, George B. Cortelyou was the steady hand behind three American presidents.
 Known for his tireless work ethic and precision, he helped shape the inner workings of modern American government - quietly driving results where others sought attention.

 -